 -

-Click the New folder button under the folder tree.
+Click the Create root folder button next to the folder structure.

 -

-Right-click on a folder and choose Create new folder to create a subfolder under the selected one.
+Right-click a folder and choose New folder to create a subfolder under it.

 Learn more about setting up a sustainable folder structure in Mediaflow